Skip to content

 • The brief is yours.
 Forward it, shop it, override it.

-• Twelve minutes, hard cap.
+• Fifteen minutes, hard cap.
 No upsell, no "let's schedule a follow-up."

 • The recommendation is one name with rationale; TESS does not pad the answer with options to look thorough.